iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pennstatehealth.android.pshh.ondemand___12.9.01.000_00/report.md

 > Worked fine for me, until I added my kids.
 Now when I log in, it becomes a slow strobe light.
 Uninstalled and reinstalled, same thing, app chokes and tech support cannot see why.<br> :date: __2020-06-08 15:47:48__

 > Crashed my phone, even when not using ....it runs in background.<br> :date: __2020-05-15 13:58:40__

-> The app itself is fine but the issue is which insurance companies they accept.
-They ONLY except High Mark and not Aetna which is the health insurance provided by Penn State University.
-Bizarre, Penn State Health does not accept PSU health insurance.
-They don't accept Medicare as well.<br> :date: __2020-04-01 12:38:17__